The King of Sportbikes

 - The 4-2-1 exhaust system with titanium muffler is designed to help the engine deliver a wide range of performance with an exciting rush up to redline.
 The titanium muffler has a pleasing appearance while creating an exciting, distinctive sound.

 - The Suzuki Exhaust Tuning (SET) system valve in the mid-pipe helps control back-pressure and flow to the muffler to widen power delivery and reduce exhaust sounds without needing a larger silencer.

 - The cooling system was designed using advanced analysis design so the coolant flows through the engine and radiator more efficiently.
-This design uses 400cc less coolant than the previous model, but the new system has better cooling efficiency while being more compact and lighter.
+This design uses less coolant than the previous model while being more compact and lighter.

 - The fairing lowers efficiently guide cooling air to the high-capacity curved radiator.
 Twin cooling fans ensure good cooling at lower road speeds.

 - Additional heat is removed from the engine via the use of an air-cooled, radiator-style oil cooler mounted directly below the main radiator.